A mom and daughter visiting a colorful building in Spain

 • If a noun ends in -z, drop the -z and add -ces.

-If you’re looking for an exercise to practice, we have created this simple activity where you can use what you’ve just learned.
+If you’re looking for an exercise to practice, we have created a simple activity where you can use what you’ve just learned.
 There is also a second exercise on singular and plural nouns in Spanish.
 Both exercises include an answer key for you to check your work.

 Downloadable Resources